Lemik/lemik.github.io/_posts/en/2019-01-04-Dad-Joke-collection.md

 > How AI cross the street?
-  no one actuly knows but it defenrtly did a good job !
+   No one actuly knows but it defenrtly did a good job !

 > What's the difference between in-laws and outlaws?
 Outlaws are wanted